-Discretionary Leave
+ARTICLE 36: Discretionary Leave

-- A. During the term of this MOU, all full-time employees will receive twenty-four (24) hours of Discretionary Leave for use during each fiscal year of this MOU and the Discretionary Leave identified in this Section has no eligibility requirements except as set forth in this Section.
+- A. During the term of this MOU, effective July 1, 2021, or the first full pay period following City Council approval of this MOU, whichever date is later, all full-time employees will receive twenty-four (24) hours of Discretionary Leave for use during each fiscal year of this MOU and the Discretionary Leave identified in this Section has no eligibility requirements except as set forth in this Section.
 Three-quarter time employees will receive eighteen (18) hours of Discretionary Leave for use during each fiscal year of this MOU.
-Half-time employees will receive twelve (12) hours of Discretionary Leave for use during each fiscal year of this MOU. - B. Each employee will schedule their Discretionary Leave hours in the same manner as annual leave is presently scheduled pursuant to the Office's annual leave guidelines. - C. All leave granted under this Article must be used by June 30 of each fiscal year, or it will be forfeited.
-The discretionary leave under this article does not have any cash value. - D. Section C above does not amend, modify or alter any discretionary leave that may be granted under Administrative Regulation 95.91 (Employee Recognition and Rewards Program).
+Half-time employees will receive twelve (12) hours of Discretionary Leave for use during each fiscal year of this MOU.
+Discretionary Leave does not continue at the expiration of the MOU. - B. During Fiscal Year 2023 of this MOU, effective July 1, 2022, all fulltime bargaining unit members will receive eight hours of Discretionary Leave for use during the Fiscal Year 2023 and the Discretionary Leave identified in this Section has no eligibility requirements except as set forth in this Section.
+Three-quarter time employees will receive six hours of Discretionary Leave for use during Fiscal Year 2023.
+Half time employees will receive four hours of Discretionary Leave for use during Fiscal Year 2023.
+Discretionary Leave does not continue at the expiration of the MOU. - C. Each employee will schedule their Discretionary Leave hours in the same manner as annual leave is presently scheduled pursuant to the Office's annual leave guidelines. - D. All leave granted under this Article must be used by June 30 of each fiscal year, or it will be forfeited.
+The discretionary leave under this article does not have any cash value. - E. Section C above does not amend, modify or alter any discretionary leave that may be granted under Administrative Regulation 95.91 (Employee Recognition and Rewards Program).

-Leave-Sharing Plans
+ARTICLE 37: Leave-Sharing Plans